Join our Facebook Group

 Human psychology and Primacy Effect theory can be used in website designing for Conversion Rate Optimization (CRO).
 Designing should be done in such a way to get the maximum advantage of Primacy Effect theory and to address the drawbacks of the theory successfully.
 Furthermore, what your customers see first on your website should essentially be decided based on the nature of your business if you want to use the Primacy Effect theory for your advantage.

-Incorporating the knowledge of human cognitive processes to your website design can create a user experience which is more powerful and intuitive.
+Incorporating the knowledge of human cognitive processes into your website design can create a user experience that is more powerful and intuitive.
 Hence, the Primacy Effect theory cannot be ignored if you want to give the best shape to your website.
-More the website fits the purpose of the visitors, higher the potential customers and conversion rate will be.
+The more the website fits the purpose of the visitors, the higher the potential customers and conversion rate will be.